 After review of your sleep study, your ENT or sleep specialist may often prescribe a CPAP device for you, especially if you have severe sleep apnea.
 Usually, a home supply company will provide you with CPAP device that will adjust the pressure automatically (auto-PAP) during the night to keep your airway open.
 Otherwise you may be scheduled for a second sleep study during which you will be fitted for a mask and CPAP device at a set pressure.

-CPAP is the most effective means of treating snoring and sleep apnea, if you wear it regularly.
+At our office in Novi CPAP Therapy is the most effective means of treating snoring and sleep apnea, if you wear it regularly.
 It keeps airway passages open, which prevents pauses in breathing and helps you to get better sleep.
 This, in turn, can reduce daytime sleepiness, and possibly other sleep apnea-related health problems such as high blood pressure, heart disease, diabetes, and stroke.

 The CPAP device needs to be used every night for the entire duration of sleep.
 Some patients complain of mask discomfort, nasal congestion, and nose and throat dryness when using CPAP.
 Others find the device to be too constrictive and cumbersome, particularly when traveling.
 Unfortunately, these complaints sometimes lead to inconsistent use, or discontinuation of treatment.
 Proper mask fitting, use of a humidifier, and treatment of nasal obstruction by your ENT specialist can help resolve these issues.
 Only a minority of patients are able to wear if effectively.

 Lifestyle changes, including weight loss and exercise, can help improve sleep apnea and its related health problems.
 Sleep positioning and oral appliances have also been found to be effective in appropriate cases.
-If these non-invasive treatments fail, or surgery is an option, your ENT specialist will be able to advise you on about reconstructive surgical options.
+If these non-invasive treatments fail, or surgery is an option, your ENT specialist will be able to advise you on about reconstructive surgical options if CPAP Therapy is not for you.